ABOUT

 How Does Solar Energy Work?

-The potential of solar power is incredible—PV panels of the size of our Lake Michigan can generate enough electricity for the whole of the US!
 It is the fastest growing renewable energy source around the globe, projected to make up to 60% of the renewable power over the next five years.

 With the reduced installation costs, tax benefits, and as a measure to combat climate change, it makes sense to switch to solar for U.S homebuyers, now more than ever.
-But before making the transition, you might be curious to know how solar panels work.
-Let’s take a peek under the hood.

 First Things First: How Do Solar Panels Make Electricity?